horriedhenry/CPP/oop/notes.md

 ```console
 free(): double free detected in tcache 2
 ```
-- The error is caused when trying to delete memory contents of `cgpaPtr` i.e value held by memory not the memory itself.
+- The error is caused when trying to delete memory contents of `cgpaPtr` i.e the first time we called `s3->~Student()` it cleared the value stored at `x` memory location and the pointer is no longer pointing to any memory location, so when the destructor is triggered again the pointer no longer points to anything so nothing can be freed.

 ##### Case 4